NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 build and test ASP nightly.
 If these succeed, the produced daily build is automatically uploaded to the GitHub release page.

-This script needs to be read carefully and some variables adjusted.
+This script and also ``auto_build/utils.sh`` need to be read carefully and some variables adjusted.